nomad-coe/nomad/docs/introduction.rst

    The main data classes in nomad xt

+See :py:mod:`nomad.processing`, :py:mod:`nomad.users`, and :py:mod:`nomad.repo`
-See :py:mod:`nomad.data` for further information.
+for further information.

 Processing
 ----------